 And that's right.

-And the journal is properly duly noting this in a uh in a positive way.
+And the journal is properly duly noting this in a positive way.

-Here is the um the end of the Wall Street Journal piece on Perry's plan.
+Here is the end of the Wall Street Journal piece on Perry's plan.

-He'll be helped by Steve Forbes, the original flat tax proponent is now advising Mr. Perry and knows the attacks to come.
+He'll be helped by Steve Forbes, the original flat tax proponent who's now advising Mr. Perry and knows the attacks to come.

-Good news is that Mr. Perry and most of his competitors are thinking big with proposals that'll reverse the U.S. slide to high debt slow growth stagnation.
+The good news is that Mr. Perry and most of his competitors are thinking big with proposals that'll reverse the U.S. slide to high debt, slow growth stagnation.

 Obama wants to portray the economic debate as pro-growth government spenders versus austerity of budget cutting.